pantsbuild/example-python/README.md

 # example-python
-An example repo to demonstrate Python support in Pants v2.
+An example repository to demonstrate Python support in Pants v2.

 See https://pants.readme.io/ for much more detailed documentation.